 You have the right to request that we restrict the use and disclosure of your protected health information for treatment, payments and medical care.
 We are not required to accept your request.
 If we agree, we will comply with your request, unless the information is necessary to provide emergency treatment.

-To request restrictions, you must make your request in writing to 10744 West Washington Boulevard, Culver City, CA 90232.
+To request restrictions, you must make your request in writing to 10744 West Washington Blvd, Culver City, CA 90232.
 In your request, you must tell us:

 What information do you want to limit?